 The Estate has had a fascinating, often dramatic and sometimes tragic history, which is reflected in its buildings and ruins and its traditions.
 Today the estate is a productive farm, offers stalking and fishing, a variety of holiday accommodation including the neo-gothic style 19th century Drimnin House, is home to a resident wildlife and landscape artist and hosts weddings, ceremonies, religious services and musical events in the recently-restored chapel.
 The farm has Luing and Highland cattle, several breeds of sheep and wild deer on the hill, selling meat locally.
 Visitors can enjoy exploring the rugged coast line, the walk to the former inn at Doirlinn, along the old coastal drove road or simply relax in this tranquil and beautiful location.

 Drimnin House Sleeps 16 (+4) and has a beautiful garden which also provides a perfect marquee setting overlooking the sea.
 It is surrounded by extensive woodlands, including ancient Caledonian oak woods and coniferous forest, untamed mountains and open pastures.
-Deer and other wildlife graze on the open hillside, while otters are sometimes spotted by the shore and a variety of raptors; eagles, buzzards etc. seen flying overhead.
+Deer and other wildlife graze on the open hillside, while otters are often spotted by the shore and a variety of raptors; eagles, buzzards etc. seen flying overhead.
 The Estate also boasts miles of rocky coastline with inlets and coves, interspersed with pebble-covered beaches.

 Achnacriche B&B is our wonderful B&B with spacious rooms, luxury bathrooms and also offer picnic lunches and evening meals by prior arrangement.